da-luce/cornell-autobike/src/waypoints/README.md

 Once the GUI has loaded

 * Right click to set the start and end positions
-* Close the window to download data to the local file `map.osm`
+* Close the window to download data to the local file `src/waypoints/map.osm`

 ## Visualizing Map Data